Associate Program Directors

 Associate Program Director | Blue Firm

-My clinical time is spent as a hospitalist provider for the VA – the complexity and severity of disease and rich diversity of the population makes patient care both challenging and rewarding.
-This setting is fertile soil for growth and development of outstanding clinicians, and I enjoy empowering resident and student trainees to deliver exceptional patient-centered care and to develop their skills in a collaborative, educational atmosphere on my wards teams.
+My clinical time is spent as a hospitalist at the VA, where I find the complexity and diversity of our patients both challenging and deeply rewarding.
+The VA is an ideal environment for the growth and development of exceptional clinicians, and I am passionate about empowering residents and students to deliver high-quality, patient-centered care.
+I strive to create a collaborative, educational atmosphere on my wards teams, where trainees can develop their clinical skills and build confidence in their decision making.

-It is a privilege to continue being part of this great team, working alongside its residents, fellow faculty, and other program leadership.
-I work to continue and enrich this program’s great tradition of producing medicine residents that are not only good doctors but good people as well.
+It is a privilege to continue being part of this incredible program, working alongside our residents, fellow faculty, and leadership.
+My goal is to help maintain and enrich Tulane’s tradition of producing not only skilled physicians but also compassionate, thoughtful individuals who are ready to make a difference in the communities they serve.

 rmiller8@tulane.edu